 “Periodic oscillations in Lake Erie,” by Dr. F.H.
 Krecker, contribution number 1 of a new series of papers, is published by Stone Laboratory.
 Contributions 2 through 13 are published from 1929 to 1974.

 The Franz Theodore Stone Laboratory on Gibraltar Island is formally dedicated.

-Cooke Castle is designated a Registered National Historic Landmark by the U.S. Department of the Interior, National Park Service.
+The Jay Cooke Home (Cooke Castle) is designated a Registered National Historic Landmark by the U.S. Department of the Interior, National Park Service.